MobWorx/document/docs/signal/webrtc-signals.md

 2002(UNSUPPORTED_CHANNEL): The signal is not supported in this channel.
 4001(ROOM_NOT_FOUND): The room doesn't exist.
 4003(RECIPIENT_NOT_MEMBER): The p2p peer user is not in the room.
-4051(PERMISSION_NOT_FOUND): The user doesn't have the permission, only publisher can send this signal.
 ```

 ### Ice Signal